 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that the number of jobs for electrical and electronic engineering technicians, including those who work in communications, will slightly decline for 2014-2024, with a growth rate of -2% (www.bls.gov).
-The BLS reports that electrical and electronic engineering technicians earned a median salary of $61,130 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts that the number of jobs for electrical and electronics engineering technicians, including those who work in communications, will slightly decline for 2018-2028, with a growth rate of 0% (www.bls.gov).
+The BLS reports that electrical and electronics engineering technicians earned a median salary of $64,330 in 2018.

 When working with communications technology, technicians and installers offer two options that require very little schooling.
 A short certificate program or associate's degree program can offer the training and experience needed to begin a career.
 This is a challenging field, so pursuing professional certification might be a good option for the aspiring professional.